-- Turn in or mail completed forms as soon as possible to the applicant's registrar or the Secretary of State's office.
-Registration deadlines to vote in an upcoming election vary by state, so be sure to check and submit on time! - Registering people online can often be much easier if it is an option in your state.
+- Turn in or mail completed forms as soon as possible to the applicant's registrar, the CT Secretary of State's office or the Humphreys Institute.
+FORMS MUST BE MAILED OR BROUGHT TO INSTITUTE (SSW Rm 226) BY OCTOBER 29, 2019! - Registering people online can often be much easier!
 Keep track of who you register!